 DiGeorge syndrome (DGS), also called DiGeorge anomaly or thymic aplasia, is an immune system disorder that occurs when the thymus gland is absent or not fully developed.
 Patients are born with this disorder.

 Depending on how underdeveloped the parathyroid gland is, some patients may experience low calcium levels in the blood, which may lead to seizures.
-This is because the parathyroid gland is responsible for regulating the body's calcium levels.
+This is because the parathyroid gland is partially responsible for regulating the body's calcium levels.

 The disorder is usually diagnosed soon after birth because of the distinct physical defects and heart abnormalities associated with it.

 There is currently no cure for DiGeorge syndrome (DGS).
-Thymus gland and bone marrow transplants have been conducted with varying effectiveness.
+Thymus gland and bone marrow transplants have been conducted, with varying effectiveness.
 Patients typically receive supplements with calcium and vitamin D to manage their underactive parathyroid glands.